 So we went next door, to In Thyme, and boy was that a fortunate turn of events!

 Breakfast at In Thyme

-After breakfast, we returned to Hotel Timișoara to pack our stuff, check out, and leave our baggage in storage till the evening.
+After breakfast, we returned to Hotel Timișoara to pack our stuff, check out, and leave our luggage in storage till the evening.

-Because it was before 14.00, when the Museum of the Communist Consumer opens, we decided to hide from the cold in Timișoara’s Art Museum.
+Because it was before 14.00, when the Museum of the Communist Consumer opens, we decided to hide from the cold in Timișoara Art Museum.

-Here, while I appreciated the building (especially the concert hall), and its lighting in the rooms with paintings, I was very disappointed.
-The only part I found interesting was the one with the works of art of Romanian painters.
+Although I appreciated the building (especially the concert hall) and the lighting in the rooms with paintings, I was very disappointed by the Timișoara Art Museum.
+The only part I found interesting was the one with the works of art by Romanian painters.

-Mulled wine and local hot pies in Timișoara’s Christmas Market
+Mulled wine and local hot pies at Timișoara Christmas Market

-And the second reason was that we were able to eat small things when we didn’t feel like eating a whole meal, and in a much shorter time.
-(Even though on Sunday the queues were longer.)
-In addition, in a small space, you find lots of things to do in Timișoara in a weekend.
+The second reason was that we were able to eat small things when we didn’t feel like eating a whole meal and in a much shorter time.
+(Even though on Sunday the queues were long because everybody wanted to have a quick lunch Timișoara.)
+In addition, in a small space, you find lots of fun things to do in Timișoara.

 This time we chose the pies from Căsuța cu plăcinte, which came from Satu Mare.
 Though it took longer to get served, I enjoyed their plăcinte ardelenești more than those we had on our first evening.